GHOST HUNTING LIGHTS

 Sure, you might be absolutely dying to explore an area with reports of paranormal activity, but many of these areas will be private property.
 Make sure you have the permission to explore some of these areas.
 Ask for permission from property owners or the local police department.
 You may even need permits which could lead to some heavy fines if you ignore them.

 Researching the local history is by far the best way to determine any paranormal hotspots.
 Head to the local library, read old newspapers, research the internet.
-Gather facts such as names and reasons for death – this could come in handy throughout your investigation.
+Gather facts such as names and reasons for death – this could be helpful throughout your investigation.

 As aforementioned, it is important to clear the area at least 45 minutes ahead of time when using an infrared camera equipment or infrared lights.
 This includes both people and also heat-emitting objects.